-How to Use Loom in your Interior Design Process to Enhance Client Experience
+How to Use Loom Videos in your Interior Design Process to Enhance Client Experience

-One of my favorite ways to elevate the client experience for interior designers and wedding planners is to incorporate video into the process when communicating big ideas.
-If you’re a client of mine or have ever emailed me or purchased from me, you’ve definitely already experienced my love for video messaging.
+One of my favorite ways for interior designers to elevate their client experience is to incorporate video into their process.
+If you’re a client of mine, have ever emailed me, or purchased from me, it’s highly likely you’ve experienced my love for video messaging.

-Now, before you get scared thinking about filming yourself and creating high quality videos, I’m talking about using a simple screen recording software where you don’t even have to be on the screen.
-You can simply record what’s happening on your computer while talking through it and then share the URL with clients or employees.
+Now, before you get scared thinking about filming yourself and creating high-quality videos, I’m talking about using simple screen recording software.
+You don’t even have to be on the screen.
+You can record what’s happening on your computer while talking through it and then share the link to the video with clients or employees.

 In addition to being quick to set up and having an intuitive interface, using software like Loom in your business is beneficial for both your client-facing processes and your backend internal processes.